 Learn how the U.S. government has spent the last four decades responding to international pandemics and supporting people in the affected countries.

-The U.S. global AIDS relief initiative has helped millions of people since it was created 15 years ago.
+The U.S. global AIDS relief initiative PEPFAR has helped millions of people since it was created in 2003.
 Meet one of them.